 Funds for this service may be accessed to meet the excess disability related expenses that are not covered through the Medicaid State Plan to maintain a participant in their home.
 Equipment and Supplies enable a participant to remain in and be supported in their home, preventing or delaying unwanted out of home placement or imminent institutionalization.

-The participant's needs identified through the person centered planning process in the following areas can be addressed through the participants budget process.
+Individual needs identified through the person centered planning process in the following areas can be addressed through the individual budget process.